 We will update this information as necessary and as information is passed along to us.
 At this time, we are working to honor the advice and suggestions of government officials and disease experts within our community.
 At this time, our plans are as follows:

-- Worship will also be live streamed each week on YouTube here.
-We are streaming regardless of location or weather.
+- We continue to stream worship services each week on YouTube here.
 Please click on the link and subscribe to the Malvern Hill YouTube page.
 Click the bell beside the subscribe button to enable notifications and you will be notified when we go live.

-- All senior adults, persons with compromised immunity, and anyone showing any symptoms are urged to stay at home.
+- Anyone showing any symptoms are urged to stay at home.
+Please quarantine as directed by DHEC.
 Remember, prudence during these days is wise.
 Staying home from worship to protect yourself or others is not a sin.
-Everyone attending worship is urged to practice proper precautions including personal distancing and no handshaking, high-fiveing, or hugging.
+Everyone attending worship is urged to practice proper precautions as they sit fit.

 During these days of uncertainty, I urge you all not to panic nor to live in fear.
 As followers of Christ, we are called to live life without fear.
 Writing to Timothy, Paul reminds all of us, "For God gave us a spirit not of fear but of power and love and self-control" (2 Timothy 1:7).
 To his disciples Jesus said, "Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid" (John 14:27).
 And, in Isaiah 43:1 we are encouraged, "But now thus says the Lord, he who created you, O Jacob, he who formed you, O Israel: "Fear not, for I have redeemed you; I have called you by name, you are mine."